 Children should not consume caffeine, health groups advise.
-But beyond the known side effects of caffeine - headaches, sleep disruption, even trembling or nervousness for some people - there appears to be little reason for most adults not to enjoy cup after cup of coffee or tea.
+But beyond the known side effects of caffeine - headaches, sleep disruption, even trembling or nervousness for some people - there appears to be little reason for most adults not to enjoy cup after cup of

 "Neither coffee nor tea appear to contribute additional risk among adults who had stroke or cardiovascular-disease events, and indeed, there may be benefits to drinking these beverages," Van Horn says.
 "This might be especially true if these beverages are replacing sugary drinks or high fat and high-calorie beverages."
-Factors that will influence 2021's real estate market: